-Kepler is from Berlin, the son of ballet dancers, with his father being Polish and his mother an American.
+Kepler is from Berlin, the son of ballet dancers.
+His father is Polish and his mother is American.
 Scouts refer to Max as being graceful and he has the smooth graceful actions of a ballet dancer.
 He is a very athletic, very coordinated big man.

 Kepler's mother is from San Antonio.
-She joined the Berlin ballet in 1984, where she met her husband, ballet dancer Marek Rozycki, a native of Poland.
+She joined the Berlin ballet in 1984, where she met her husband, ballet dancer and amateur soccer player Marek Rozycki, a native of Poland.

 "My mom really got me into baseball," said Kepler, who was once offered a scholarship to the Steffi Graf Tennis Foundation.
 "She was putting me in all kinds of sports to see what I would like.
 I played baseball for a public team and had a great coach.
 I had great coaches with every team I played for in Germany."